JosiahGr/data-structures-and-algorithms/queue-stack/README.md

 ### Challenge

 Implement the following methods for the Queue class:
- - enqueue(value) which inserts value into the Queue using a first-in, first-out approach.
+ - enqueue(value) which inserts value into the Queue using a first-in, first-out (FiFo) approach.
  - dequeue() which extracts a value from the Queue using a first-in, first-out approach.
  - You have access to 2 Stack instances with push and pop methods.